animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

 The "circumcision" and brook-jumping "baptism" could all be interpreted as spiritual birth/rebirth, the throat sensations and tongue swallowing perhaps as Kundalini "rising," characterized in Hinduism as "spiritual awakening" and often warned as [characteristic in potential symptoms to psychosis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9460011/), and the resurrection vision as an unfortunate reality that only concluded around the time that same wheelchair-bound individual had a psychosis revolving around a delusional fear about his own mother dying, and died, in his 50s, that subsequent year, perhaps also with no prior history of mania or psychosis.
 The Tayler connection will be pertinent for the major purpose of this book.

-> [!NOTE]
-> Further injustices, combined with the hair loss, will socially and medically alienate me worse than had I myself assumed his handicaps, hygiene, and alcoholism, and committed his crimes.
-In other words, the resurrection vision came true, in my status and health in society.
-More than that, my recovery from those injustices only began around the time when [he died in a psychosis revolving around, as my mom learned, fear of his mom dying](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), in the subsequent year, also with no previous history of mania or psychosis to my knowledge, a 50-something year old man who lived in an apartment unit next door diagonally across from ours, and [not the last immediate neighbor in our apartment floor, in a manner pertaining to me, to go into a psychosis](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), as this book will gradually unfold.

 By chance, my psychosis happened from the morning of Christmas Eve to the morning/night of Christmas day, 2018 when the ambulance found me.
 By chance, since my only reason for doing this was fear that my mom's life was in danger, and whether it was a Christian holiday or not was irrelevant to me since my family is Jewish by ethnicity and was secular.